-- 1. All players must be amateurs in good standing and listed on the club's membership roster that he/she wishes to compete for as of January 1, 2015 through the Team Play Season. - 2.
+- 1. All players must be amateurs in good standing and listed on the club's membership roster that he/she wishes to compete for as of January 1, 2016 through the Team Play Season. - 2.
 Players must be 21 years of age or older as of the date of the match they participate in.

-- 3. Players must have an active established Low Handicap Index (LHI) of 18.4 or lower.
+- Players must have an active established Low Handicap Index (LHI) of 18.4 or lower.
 Individuals with a LHI greater than 18.4 may play, but will be lowered to an index of 18.4 for any match he/she participates in.
-Captains must send all L.I. adjustments requests to teamplay@scga.org as L.I. modifications cannot be made through the Team Captain's module. - 4.
-Each player must have 20 scores posted by December 31, 2014, representing rounds of golf played in the year 2014.
-Players whose files are not reflective of recent activity will be subject to review and adjustment by the Team Play Committee.
+Captains must send all LHI adjustments requests to rules@scga.org as LHI modifications cannot be made through the Team Captain's module. - 4.
+Each player must have 20 scores posted by December 31, 2015, representing rounds of golf played in the year 2015.
+It is the responsibility of the Team Play captains to double check all the players on their roster.
 If a Team Captain has a player who does not meet this requirement (due to a documented injury), the player in question must be submitted to the SCGA Team Play Staff for review prior to Jan.
-2, 2015 for eligibility approval. - 5.
-Players may compete for one Thursday Team and one Saturday Team during the 2015 Team Play Season, provided that the player meets the requirements of Team Play Rule 2B (above) for both clubs.
+4, 2016 for eligibility approval. - 5.
+Players may compete for one Thursday Team and one Saturday Team during the 2016 Team Play Season, provided that the player meets the requirements of Team Play Rule 2B (above) for both clubs.
 However, players may not compete for the same club on Thursday and Saturday.
 For example, a player who is a member at Anaheim Hills and Yorba Linda may compete on Anaheim Hills' Thursday Team and Yorba Linda's Saturday Team.
 He may not compete on Anaheim Hills' Thursday and Saturday Teams.